Anatolian rug: Modern history: Decline and revival

 The modern history of carpets and rugs began in the nineteenth century when increasing demand for handmade carpets arose on the international market.
 However, the traditional, hand-woven, naturally dyed Turkish carpet is a very labour-intense product, as each step in its manufacture requires considerable time, from the preparation, spinning, dyeing of the wool to setting up the loom, knotting each knot by hand, and finishing the carpet before it goes to market.
 In an attempt to save on resources and cost, and maximise on profit in a competitive market environment, synthetic dyes, non-traditional weaving tools like the power loom, and standardized designs were introduced.
 This led to a rapid breakdown of the tradition, resulting in the degeneration of an art which had been cultivated for centuries.
 The process was recognized by art historians as early as in 1902.
 It is hitherto unknown when exactly this process of degeneration started, but it is observed mainly since the large-scale introduction of synthetic colours took place.

 In the late twentieth century, the loss of cultural heritage was recognized, and efforts started to revive the tradition.
 Initiatives were started aiming at re-establishing the ancient tradition of carpet weaving from handspun, naturally dyed wool.
 The return to traditional dyeing and weaving by the producers, and the renewed customer interest in these carpets was termed by Eilland as the "Carpet Renaissance".
-Thus, Anatolian rugs remain distinguishable from rugs woven in other regions.

 Carpet weaving: Materials, technique, processes

 In traditional households, women and girls take up carpet and kilim weaving as a hobby as well as a means of earning money.
 Women learn their weaving skills at an early age, taking months or even years to complete the pile rugs and flat woven kilims that were created for their use in daily life.
-As is true in most weaving cultures, traditionally it is women and girls who are both artisan and weaver.